-To address the above issues, we propose \projectname: machin\underline{\textbf{E}} unlea\underline{\textbf{R}}ning in MLa\underline{\textbf{AS}} via an inferenc\underline{\textbf{E}} se\underline{\textbf{R}}ving-aware approach. \projectname ~can reduce inference latency by conditionally postponing unlearning execution through a certified inference consistency mechanism.
-The method for determining whether postponing unlearning execution will incur privacy risks in the second simple strategy involves distinguishing whether the model's response to an inference request after unlearning execution differs from that of a model retaining the sensitive data.
-This is because such discrepancies indicate that the sensitive data has a significant impact on the model, making it extremely susceptible to MIA that can potentially identify the data.
-Unlearning execution can only be postponed when it's ensured that the server's response to inference requests remains consistent before and after the unlearning execution.
-However, verifying this consistency by directly executing the unlearning process is meaningless.
-Therefore, we exploit the inherent structural characteristics of SISA to design a certified inference consistency mechanism.
-This mechanism can anticipate whether the prediction outcome would change after unlearning execution.
-If deemed consistent, denoting certified prediction consistency, the unlearning execution can be postponed, allowing for an immediate response to the current inference request.
-All postponed unlearning executions can be batch-processed, thereby reducing processing time and computational resource consumption without introducing additional privacy risks, ultimately enhancing the response speed to inference requests.
+To address the issues mentioned above, we propose \projectname: machin\underline{\textbf{E}} unlea\underline{\textbf{R}}ning in MLa\underline{\textbf{AS}} via an inferenc\underline{\textbf{E}} se\underline{\textbf{R}}ving-aware approach. \projectname ~can mitigate the issue of inference service obsolescence by strategically postponing unlearning execution through a certified inference consistency mechanism.
+The underlying cause of the privacy risk associated with postponing unlearning execution stems from the fact that the presence or absence of certain training data may lead to different responses for the same inference request.
+This discrepancy can be exploited by the attackers.
+If the model's response to a current inference request remains consistent before and after the erasure of these data, it becomes feasible to postpone the unlearning execution.
+However, the prerequisite for verifying consistency is to execute unlearning to obtain the current response, which paradoxically contradicts our goal of deferring unlearning.
+This scenario is akin to needing a key to unlock a door, but the key itself is locked behind that very door.
+To overcome this conundrum, we leverage the inherent structural characteristics of SISA to devise a certified inference consistency mechanism.
+This mechanism enables us to predict whether the response would change after unlearning execution without executing the unlearning.
+If deemed consistent, the unlearning execution can be postponed, allowing for an immediate response to the inference request.
+All deferred unlearning requests can then be batch-processed, significantly reducing processing time and computational overhead without introducing additional privacy risks.